hlsl-tc57/tc57/proposals/NNNN-hlsl-202x-202y.md

 **first Ecma Standard**.
 The goal will be to support this language variant in both DXC and Clang, although DXC may not be fully conformant.

-As a target of opportunity given the ongoing work in Clang we have a set of C++ features we know we would like to expose in HLSL which we intend to classify as the HLSL 202y feature release.
-HLSL 202y also provides an opportunity for more breaking changes where we can implement legacy HLSL syntaxes and semantics in Clang in ways that enable better tooling for source code migration to newer language constructs.
+HLSL 202y also provides an opportunity for more breaking changes.
+We have a set of C++ features we know we would like to expose in HLSL.
+This also provides the opportunity for changes where we can improve tooling for source code migration to newer language constructs.

 ### HLSL 202x